klojang4j/klojang-check-benchmarks/README.md

 ### Suppressing Message Parsing

-The ***VarArgsNull benchmarks measure the effect of specifying null for the varargs message arguments array.
+The "VarArgsNull" benchmarks measure the effect of specifying null for the varargs message arguments array.
 This is explicitly allowed.
 It signals to Klojang Check that the message contains no message arguments and must be passed as-is to the exception.
-As you can see, it does help somewhat, but it only makes sense if your application is so performance-critical that you also decide to disable stacktrace generation.
+As you can see, it does help somewhat, but for applications that run with stacktrace generation disabled &#8212; and then only if you expect to process a _whole_ lot of invalid/illegal values.
 Otherwise it is just silly.

 ## Test Results